 ‘Taxonomy’—Taxonomy generally means a catalogue or a set of rules for classification; in XBRL, a taxonomy contains computer-readable definitions of business reporting terms as well relationships between them and links connecting them to human-readable resources.
 A typical taxonomy consists of a schema (or schemas) and linkbases; a set of these files discoverable from one entry point schema is called discoverable taxonomy set, such as the IFRS Taxonomy.

-‘Trade Marks’—The IFRS Foundation’s trade marks including the IFRS Foundation’s logo and the IFRS for SMEs® logo, the IASB® logo, the ‘Hexagon Device’, eIFRS®, IAS®, IASB®, IFRIC®, IFRS®, IFRS for SMEs®, IFRS Foundation®, International Accounting Standards®, International Financial Reporting Standards®, NIIF®, and SIC®.
+‘Trade Marks’—The IFRS Foundation’s trade marks including the IFRS Foundation’s logo and the IFRS for SMEs® logo, the IASB® logo, the ‘Hexagon Device’, eIFRS®, IAS®, IASB®, ISSBTM, IFRIC®, IFRS®, IFRS for SMEs®, IFRS Foundation®, International Accounting Standards®, International Financial Reporting Standards®, NIIF®, and SIC®.
 Further details of which are available from the IFRS Foundation on request.

 ‘User(s)’—Companies, firms, other legal entities, individuals and natural persons who have access to the Websites, and which are subdivided into the following categories: